-The alteration of images is connected to issues of identity protection, an important ethical consideration for organisations working with vulnerable populations.
-Some forms of photo-manipulation for the purpose of protecting identities, such as the blurring out of faces and placing a black bar across the eyes, have been rejected as criminalising the subject.
+The alteration of images is connected to issues of identity protection, an important ethical consideration for organizations working with vulnerable populations.
+Some forms of photo-manipulation for the purpose of protecting identities, such as the blurring out of faces and placing a black bar across the eyes, have been rejected as criminalizing the subject.
 These have been replaced with alternatives, such as the use of silhouette shots, or a focus on body parts, such as a close-up image of holding hands or a long shot with an adult’s arm over the child’s shoulder in a protective stance.

 Photographers on these types of assignments have criticized how some of these organizational mandates work in practice.
 Photographer Chandran gives the example concerning identity protection that caused a conflict between him, a commissioner, and the subjects he was photographing.
 In this case, the commissioner claimed that using pseudonyms in the captions was sufficient to protect the photographic subjects.
 Chandran thought this was illogical if protecting identities is a priority:

-“You are showing the images so what is the point of omitting her name.
-I think it is much better to put her name, just as she requested…The commissioner said to use the photos of sex workers but to change their names.
-In my opinion, in that case you should not disclose their faces either.”
+You are showing the images so what is the point of omitting her name.
+I think it is much better to put her name, just as she requested. . . .
+The commissioner said to use the photos of sex workers but to change their names.
+In my opinion, in that case you should not disclose their faces either.

 Identity protection protocols can undermine the dignity and agency of the subjects as this example shows.
-Such judgements implicitly deem the subject incapable of making informed decisions about how they are represented, something that many organisational branding policies purport to be promoting.
+Such judgments implicitly deem the subjects incapable of making informed decisions about how they are represented, something that many organizational branding policies purport to be promoting.

 Operationalizing Ethics